WolkSoftware/TheInfiniteLoop/guide/01-fundamentals/03-methodology-issues/02-scrum.md

 :::info

-You can learn more about Scrum by reading the guide at [Atlassian](https://www.atlassian.com/agile/scrum).
+You can learn more about Scrum by reading [The Scrum Guide](https://scrumguides.org/scrum-guide.html).

 :::